 31 – Meet the zebras at the esteemed Lisbon Zoo

 A perfect activity for traveling families (or anyone who loves animals, really), the Lisbon Zoo is a regular hit amongst international travelers.

-Sintra is a non-negotiable in terms of a day trip from Lisbon.
+Thanks to its Insta-worthy landscapes, glorious palaces, spectacular hiking opportunities through lush forest, and rich history, Sintra is a non-negotiable in terms of a day trip from Lisbon.

+The question, therefore, becomes how should we explore this UNESCO-listed region?
 Sure, you could take the 434 bus to the mountain top and stroll around at your own pace, but where’s the thrill in that?

 And, of course, nothing can quite compare to the feeling of utter freedom and weightlessness, plummeting toward Earth at terminal velocity with the wind in your face.

-35 – Play detective in an escape room
+34 – Play detective in an escape room

 Grab your friends, better halves, or those random strangers from the hostel and put your wit, intellect, and problem-solving skills to the test in one of Lisbon’s many themed escape rooms.

 Choose from the classic who-dun-it murder mysteries, prison breaks, and bank heists, or opt for something a little more niche like Hacker Invasion, a Modern Secret Society, the Templar’s Codex, or James Bond and Indiana Jones-style adventures.

 While each venue (Game Over Escape Rooms, Escape2Win, Safarka Escape Room, and Escape Hunt Lisbon, to name a few) offers different and unique experiences, they all have one thing in common: once you’re locked in that room, it’s up to you and your team to solve the clues and escape within the 60-minute time limit!